hrishiksh/rideapp/README.md

 when a user break any rule his or her location popup in the map and when we tap on the icon we can see their details. like name and contact info.

+We use location of Kohora forest of Kajiranga national park to calculate greenzone

 If something urgent you can share this info in whatsapp;

 in user map we can show the time when he was there, when user tap on the on of the location icon.